Cardale Jones: 2014 season

 Jones made the second start of his college career, and the Ohio State Buckeyes defeated #1 ranked Alabama Crimson Tide 42–35 in the Allstate Sugar Bowl to advance to the College Football Playoff National Championship against the Oregon Ducks.
 In the College Football National Championship game, he excelled once again and led the Buckeyes to a 42–20 victory over the Ducks.
 Jones recorded 280 all-purpose yards, scoring two touchdowns.
 He completed 16 of 23 attempted passes for 242 yards, with one touchdown and one interception and ran for another 38 yards and a touchdown.
 The day after winning the National Championship, Jones discussed his future football career.
-In a news conference, Jones said that while he did not officially rule out declaring for the 2015 NFL Draft, he believes that he is "not ready for that level yet," partly because he has only started in 3 college football games.
-Jones confirmed on January 15, 2015 that he would not declare for the 2015 NFL Draft, and would stay with Ohio State for at least another year, most probably until he graduated.
+In a news conference, Jones said that while he did not officially rule out declaring for the 2015 NFL draft, he believes that he is "not ready for that level yet," partly because he has only started in 3 college football games.
+Jones confirmed on January 15, 2015, that he would not declare for the 2015 draft, and would stay with Ohio State for at least another year, most probably until he graduated.

 2015 season

 After a competition with Barrett that lasted the entire off-season, Jones was named the Buckeyes' starting quarterback immediately before game time in Ohio State's season opener at Virginia Tech.
 Both he and Barrett remained listed as co-starters on the depth chart headed into September 12 meeting with Hawaii.
-He set career highs in passing yards and completions against Maryland on September 10, 2015 with 21 completions, 291 passing yards, and two passing touchdowns.
+He set career highs in passing yards and completions against Maryland on September 10, 2015, with 21 completions, 291 passing yards, and two passing touchdowns.
 After starting the first seven games of the season, he was benched in favor of Barrett.
-After Ohio State's final home game, he announced his intention to enter the 2016 NFL Draft.
+After Ohio State's final home game, he announced his intention to enter the 2016 NFL draft.